pconn/Bearded_CKMR/README.md

 # Bearded_CKMR
-Welcome to a github repository housing data and code to conduct close-kin mark-recapture estimation of bearded seals in Alaska.
+Welcome to a github repository housing data, code, and online supplements for conducting a close-kin mark-recapture analysis of bearded seals in
 This repository is associated with the paper

 Using Close-Kin Mark-Recapture Methods to Estimate Demographic Parameters Critical for Managing the Bearded Seal,